veertuinc/gitlab-runner/README.md

       - gitlab-runner -> anka-gitlab-runner
   - `common/build.go`
       - Added Retries logic to support the new --preparation-retries option
-  - `common/build_test.go`
-      - Fixed `TestRetryPrepare` and `TestPrepareFailure` for PrepareRetries being 0 by default (consts.go updated const to var)
   - `common/const.go`
-      - PreparationRetries = 2
+      - PreparationRetries = 0
-      - const PreparationRetries -> var so tests can change it
+      - const PreparationRetries -> var
-      - shortened TraceForceSendInterval for when users cancel jobs in the UI (30 seconds is too long)
+      - shortened TraceForceSendInterval for when users cancel jobs in the UI to 10s
   - `VERSION`
       - Added {gitlab runner version}/{anka executor version}
   - `ci/version`
-      - Modified echo so the version doesn't contain useless stuff
+      - Modified echo to just show version
-  - `create-docker.bash`
-      - Script for building, tagging, and pushing to veertu/ dockerhub
+  - `build-and*` script for building, tagging, and pushing to veertu/ dockerhub
-  - `docs` deleted

-> **`executor/ssh.go` must stay as an available executor**